MartinStokroos/nexus_base_ros/README.md

 **NOTE:** The Sonars cannot be used simultaneously with the serial interface and must be disconnected permanently!

 ## Description
-This picture shows the rosgraph output from `rqt_graph`:
+The picture below shows the rosgraph output from `rqt_graph`:

 ![rosgraph](rosgraph.png  "rosgraph")